xemlock/zefram/library/Zefram/Tool/README.md

 ### Notes

-Because of how the hardcoded `zf` command name is handled, to display a `zf` string in the output one need to append content using a disabled `commandName` decorator:
+Because of how the hardcoded `zf` command name is handled, to display a `zf` string in the output one need to append content with `commandName` decorator disabled:

 ```php
 /** @var Zend_Tool_Framework_Client_Response $response */